Veni | Вени

 he hit the brakes hard, cussed, i cussed him back and it was over:)) but i guess i was lucky that he didn’t threaten me physically.

-2. banko Says:
+2. banko says:

 I think you’re wrong about the following: